Optimizing Instructions and Demonstrations for Multi-Stage Language Model Programs: Experimental Setup

 \subsection{Benchmark}

-We develop six tasks (i.e.\ six groups of dataset, metric, and LM program) to evaluate LM program optimizers.
-Table~\ref{tab:optimizer-benchmark} presents our tasks, whose full descriptions, splits, and DSPy program psuedocode are presented in Appendices~\ref{sec:task_desc}, \ref{sec:data_splits} and~\ref{sec:lm-program-appendix}, respectively.
-We use 500 examples for training, 500 for our development, and a test set of 2k examples (or the full test set for tasks with test sets <2k samples).
+We develop seven tasks (i.e.\ seven groups of dataset, metric, and LM program) to evaluate LM program optimizers.
+Table~\ref{tab:optimizer-benchmark} presents our tasks, whose full descriptions, splits, and DSPy program pseudocode are presented in Appendices~\ref{sec:task_desc}, \ref{sec:data_splits} and~\ref{sec:lm-program-appendix}, respectively.
+We use 500 examples for training, 500 for our development, and a test set of 2k examples (or the full test set if smaller).

 As Table~\ref{tab:optimizer-benchmark} shows, we include four multi-stage and two single-stage programs. \textbf{HotPotQA}~\cite{yang-etal-2018-hotpotqa}, in the ``fullwiki'' setting, requires systems to answer factoid questions by retrieving two relevant articles from Wikipedia.
 We build a program with a module for generating search queries (invoked twice) and another for generating the final answer.
 This is a canonical test of LM program optimizers, based on~\citealt{khattab2024dspy}.